 Fill in the spaces with the diced feta cheese.

-Brush the edges of the puff pastry with egg wash.
+Brush the edges of the puff pastry with the remaining oil and seasonings from the tomatoes.

 Bake for about 20 minutes or until the pastry is golden brown and the crust in puffy.